confluentinc/demo-trust/demo.md

 1. Go to top-right hamburger menu -> Administration -> Accounts & access and search for "Chuck" to bring up all the users for this demo.

     > Here we see org admin, env admin, developer lead, and two developers.
 This is a scalable way to manage access.
-Give managers ownership over their own isolated part of the system.
+Give managers ownership over their own isolated part of the system with Role Based Access Control.

 1. Show devlead's rolebinding on the trust-demo cluster.